Shahryar-Pirooz/ZshTheme/README.md

 # Zsh Theme
 source : [Bira-Theme](https://github.com/ohmyzsh/ohmyzsh/blob/master/themes/bira.zsh-theme).
-I like Bira-zsh theme , so edited it to suit more.
+I like Bira-zsh theme , so edited it to suits me more.